aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/proxy.md

 * __Example__: ```httpsProxy: 192.168.0.1:3218```

 ### __noProxy__ (optional)
-* __Description__: list of endpoints that should not be routed through the proxy; can be an IP, cidr block, or a domain name
+* __Description__: list of endpoints that should not be routed through the proxy; can be an IP, CIDR block, or a domain name
 * __Type__: list of strings
 * __Example__
 ```yaml